-A week-by-week list of lecture topics is below; please note that participants who are enrolled in the 5-week class will only cover the first 5 weeks described below.
+A week-by-week outline is below; please note that students who are enrolled in the 5-week class will only cover the first 5 weeks described below.

 Week 1: Generating Ideas

-During this week the lecture will focus on finding a topic or topics that you can feel passionate about as you begin to write, and ways to help your readers be as excited about your subject as you are.
-This week’s exercises will cover a wide variety of subject matter to help participants explore several different possibilities for their writing focus.
-Participants who already have a subject in mind can forgo the exercises and simply write 300 words per day on the chosen subject.
+During this week we will focus on finding a topic or topics that you can feel passionate about as you begin to write, and ways to help your readers be as excited about your subject as you are.
+This week’s exercises will cover a wide variety of subject matter to help you explore several different possibilities for your writing focus.
+If you already have a subject in mind, you can forgo the exercises and simply write 300 words per day on your chosen subject.